MemVerge/mvai-public/README.md

 ## Uninstalling Memory Machine AI

-### Ansible configuraiton
+### Ansible configuration

-In an inventory file (which can be named anything), configure the group:
+In an inventory file (which can be named anything), configure the host group:
 - **`[mmai_database]`**
   Memory Machine AI MySQL database (single or multiple) nodes.
 Databases on the specified nodes will be removed.
   For example: